harideegee/project-h2o/README.md

+## Important Notice:
+The free web app hosting service, Heroku, has become pay-to-use, and hence the site is not functional.
+Please clone the repo to your machine to view the final product.
+Inconveniences are regretted.

 # Project H2O v1.1.1
 A flask webapp software that predicts the potability of water by giving in parameters to an ML model <br>
 If you have any comments, questions, suggestions or anything, please visit our <a href="https://github.com/harideegee/project-h2o/discussions">Discussions</a> area.<br>